EXPERT PROMPTING MASTERCLASS

 Scenario: Product Descriptions

-I need a product description for our new wireless earbuds.
+I need a product description for wireless earbuds.

 Here are 3 examples of our brand voice: